awetomaton/VISTA/readme.md

 - Check that HDF5 files contain required datasets: `images` and `frames`
 - Ensure coordinate values (rows/columns) are within image bounds

+### Image Processing Issues
+- **Out of Memory**: Processing large imagery datasets may require significant memory.
+Try reducing the imagery size or closing other applications.
+- **Processing Cancelled**: If processing is cancelled, the partial results are discarded and no new imagery is created.
+- **Processing Errors**: Check the error message for details.
+Common issues include invalid parameter values or corrupted imagery data.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.